• HOME

 Both of you are in love and want to spend the rest of your lives with each other, but before you move toward making it official.
 Take time to understand each other’s faith and beliefs.

-At this time, it is most likely that you both have a “general” idea or have already been “introduced” to each other’s faith, customs and traditions; since this is now the actual wedding, it is time to dig deeper and have a better understanding.
+At this time, it is most likely that you both have a “general” idea or have already been “introduced” to each other’s faith, customs, and traditions; since this is now the actual wedding, it is time to dig deeper and have a better understanding.

-Try and plan this part much sooner than later.
+Try and plan this part much sooner rather than later.
 Add this to the top of your wedding planning timeline.

-TIP: Schedule the above activities at least days, if not weeks apart.
 This will help you not feel overwhelmed.
 Because this is a lot to take in, not just to take in, but also to practice and incorporate.
 Give you and your partner a chance to digest the information so both of you can manage it better.

 This is not a time to question new ways because this is about blending.
 Blending and incorporating faith requires going into the conversation open to learning new things.

-You are not giving up your own belief, but you are incorporating and respecting the new family that you will be a part of, the same way that they will also respect and incorporate your beliefs, traditions, and customs.
+You are not giving up your own beliefs, but you are incorporating and respecting the new family that you will be a part of, the same way that they will also respect and incorporate your beliefs, traditions, and customs.

 2. Go over your learning and discoveries with each other

-Once you now have a lot of information and had a chance to dig deeper into each other’s faith, customs, and traditions, take a chance to sit down and actually speak about what you’ve learned.
+Once you now have a lot of information and have a chance to dig deeper into each other’s faith, customs, and traditions, take a chance to sit down and actually speak about what you’ve learned.

 When you and your partner speak about what you have discovered, an honest and heartfelt discussion will unfold, and their importance will be more evident.